Biraban Public School

 I enjoy spending time with my family.
 I have two children Zahlee and Jonte and have three sisters and four brothers.
 We enjoy camping and traveling overseas together.

-Tamaryn Ryan (Curry) - Assistant Principal & OC Wolombai
+Tamaryn Ryan (Curry) - Assistant Principal, Relieving Principal Thurs/ Fri & OC Wolombai

 .